Piyush-Dhayma/footer-stickey-ai-bot/README.md

 ## Disclaimer

-The Liver Mitra Health Assistant is intended to provide general educational and navigation support.
+The Liver Health Assistant is intended to provide general educational and navigation support.
 It should not be used for diagnosis, treatment decisions, or emergency assessment.

 For urgent or severe symptoms, users should seek appropriate emergency medical care.